Beef Caldereta (Kaldereta sa Gata) – Beef Chunks Stewed in Coconut Milk

 Pour in the beef broth or water and the coconut milk.
 Bring to a boil.
 Lower the heat, cover, and simmer until the meat is fork-tender about 1 ½ -2 hours.
 Stir occasionally during cooking.
 If by any chance, the stew dries up (mine didn’t) just add a little water or beef broth.

-potatoes, carrots, and bell peppers.
-If using some chili peppers, add it at this point.
-Continue to cook for about 5 minutes or until the bell peppers are tender.
+When the meat is already fork-tender, add the potatoes and carrots, and cook until softened but not mushy (still retains shape).
+Add the bell peppers and chili peppers.
+Continue to cook for another 2-3 minutes.
 Stir in the peanut butter and tomato ketchup or sauce.
 Simmer until everything is heated thoroughly.
 Adjust the seasoning with a little salt or fish sauce, if necessary.
 Serve with a steaming bowl of jasmine rice and garnish with some crushed peanuts on top!!!

 While the Kaldereta is already delicious on the first day, if you can wait, it’s even better the next day.